fschuhi/digital-garden-rob-burbea-publish/Index/Bhumi.md

 ### Paragraphs with 4+ mentions
 description | count | talk
 :- | : - | :-
-<a aria-label-position="top" aria-label="Preliminaries Regarding Voice, Movement, and Gesture - Part 4 > 🟡 Excercise 5 2 _The Bhumisparsa Mudra_" data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4#🟡 Excercise 5 2 _The Bhumisparsa Mudra_" class="internal-link">🟡 Excercise 5.2: _The Bhumisparsa Mudra_</a> | 1 | <a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 4</a>
+<a aria-label-position="top" aria-label="Preliminaries Regarding Voice, Movement, and Gesture - Part 4 > 🟡 Exercise 5 2 _The Bhumisparsa Mudra_" data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4#🟡 Exercise 5 2 _The Bhumisparsa Mudra_" class="internal-link">🟡 Excercise 5.2: _The Bhumisparsa Mudra_</a> | 1 | <a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 4" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 4</a>

 ### Terms with 20+ co-occurrences
 term | count | talks